Emurasoft/emurasoft.github.io/en/dlg/properties/file/index.md

 the **File Type** combo box, and do not specify the file extension, the file extension will be the one you selected in this text box.

+## Prompt if deleted check box

+Displays a message box if the opened file is deleted by another program.

 ## New Files button

 Click this button to display the [**New File** **Details** dialog box](new_details/index), which allows you to configure the encodings and other